Research

 Public Health Research

-The Charles Stewart Mott Department of Public Health is based at the college's Flint campus and research focuses on population health.
-MSU's community participatory research allows faculty and researchers to understand the needs of the community to address Flint's most pressing public health issues.
-Currently, 20 researchers are working to address the social determinants of health alongside the community.
-Since 2015, public health researchers have been awarded an estimated $200 million in externally sponsored grants for community research.
+The Charles Stewart Mott Department of Public Health is the first academic department to be co-developed and co-governed in partnership with the communities it serves.
+Based at the college's Flint campus, researchers focus on population health.
+The Department’s research, teaching, and outreach are intervention- and action-focused, involving direct health policy advocacy.
+MSU's community participatory research enables faculty to understand the community's needs and address Flint's most pressing public health issues.
+Since 2014, public health researchers have been awarded over $220 million in externally sponsored grants for community research.

 Public Health Research in Action